cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 ## Declaring expectations

-On its own the `Wager` field does not make players pay the wager or receive rewards.
+On its own, the `Wager` field does not make players pay the wager or receive rewards.
 You need to add the handling actions.
 These handling actions must ask the `bank` module to perform the required token transfers.
-For that your keeper needs to ask for a `bank` instance during setup.
+For that, your keeper needs to ask for a `bank` instance during setup.

 <HighlightBox type="info">